rusty-software/lbperryday/README.md

 # lbperryday

-A video game about how to live LBPERRYDAY
+A video game about how to live LBPERRYDAY, for realz, yo!

 ## Overview